alan-turing-institute/empiarreader/README.md

 </div>

-Python package to access any [EMPIAR](https://www.ebi.ac.uk/empiar/) dataset using their entry number, to either lazily load onto a Machine Learning friendly dataset format or to locally download the files.
-The download function is also available using a command line interface.
+Python package to access any [EMPIAR](https://www.ebi.ac.uk/empiar/) dataset using its entry number.
+EMPIARReader provides utilities to lazily load into a machine-learning-friendly dataset format or to locally download the files.
+The lazy-loading utility allows use of EMPIAR data without the local storage overhead of downloading data permanently.
+The local download functionality is available via a simple command line interface which allows the user to download EMPIAR data without requiring a user account or proprietary software.
+Command line utilities are also provided for searching for files within an EMPIAR entry.

 ### Background